-Initial invoice is an efficient tool that optimizes the subscription process for new customers and improves the company's cash-flow.
+The initial invoice tool is efficient as it optimizes the subscription process for new customers and improves the service provider's cash-flow.

 Midterm Invoices

 It might occur that in the middle of a billing period, a customer wants to pay for services consumed and does not want to wait until the end to receive an invoice.
 For such customers, administrators may now generate a midterm invoice.